-Most desk-based assessment will need the inclusion of location plans for the development area, plans of the existing and proposed developments, and at least one figure showing known or potential archaeological interests within or affecting the development area.
+Most reports will need to include location plans for the development area, plans of the existing and proposed developments, and at least one figure showing known or potential archaeological interests within or affected by the development area.
 Any figures should be clearly numbered and easily referenced to the National Grid.